 Finally, take a look at the tooth itself.
 Feel around it (if it doesn’t hurt too much) and see if it feels looser than usual.
-Take a look at its color; oftentimes, decayed teeth appear gray rather than white.
+Please take a look at its color; oftentimes, decayed teeth appear gray rather than white.
 These are clear signs that your tooth needs immediate attention.

 If You Need A Root Canal

 So, you’ve examined your tooth and realized that you might need a root canal… now what?
 The answer is simple: call TruBlu Dentistry!
-Our team of professionals is still available to help you during this time of quarantine, as we are remaining open for emergency cases.
+Our team of professionals is still available to help you during this quarantine time, as we are remaining open for emergency cases.

 A decayed tooth can be incredibly painful and damaging to your oral health, so don’t let that tooth go too long without care!
 Call any of our offices to make an appointment right away.
 We’ll be happy to help!